rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-17-history-of-rancher-desktop.md

 talk to your GPU.
 Not because the first five years were wrong, but because they taught us exactly what the foundation needed to be.
 The rest of this blog is about what we're building on it.

+[^k3s]: k3s is Rancher's lightweight Kubernetes distribution, small enough to run on a laptop or edge device.

+[^kim]: kim built images by running the build inside the Kubernetes cluster itself, not from a daemon on the host.
+It worked, but it tied image builds to a running cluster.

+[^qemu]: QEMU is an open-source machine emulator and virtualizer, here the software that created the Mac's Linux VM.

+[^musl]: musl is a lightweight C library.
+Most prebuilt Linux binaries expect glibc, so software that assumes it can fail to start on Alpine without a compatibility shim.

+[^init]: systemd starts and supervises services on most Linux distributions.
+Alpine ships the lighter OpenRC instead, and a service written for one will not start under the other.

+[^vmnet]: macOS gives a virtual machine its network through the vmnet framework.
+Which mode you pick mostly decides how the VM's addresses relate to the rest of your network.

 ---